NannyML/The-Little-Book-of-ML-Metrics/.github/ISSUE_TEMPLATE/metric-request.md

 **Metric's name**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

+**Metric's category**
+Which category does the metric belong to: regression, classification, ranking, etc

 **Metrics formula**
 Nothing too fancy.
 It can be a screenshot or something like MAE = mean(y-y_hat)